exercism/scala/exercises/practice/phone-number/.approaches/recursion/content.md

 Otherwise, the cons operator (`::`) is used to destructure the [`head`][head] and [`tail`][tail] from the input `List`, and the index is checked for being `1` or `3`.
-If the `head` is checked for being a digit greater than `1`, then the method calls itself, passing in the `tail` of the input `List` and the `head` prepended to the output `List` with the cons operator (`::`).
+If so, and the `head` is a digit greater than `1`, then the method calls itself, passing in the `tail` of the input `List` and the `head` prepended to the output `List` with the cons operator (`::`).
-If the `head` is some other legal character for its index, the method calls itself with the `tail` of the input `List` and the output `Lists` as is.
+If the `head` is some other legal character for its index, then the method calls itself with the `tail` of the input `List` and the output `Lists` as is.
 If the head is not a legal character for its index, then the method returns `None`.